 All participants need to understand and obey fire prevention rules, become familiar with their surroundings, respond rapidly to any alarms, know and follow evacuation and muster plans, know how to locate and operate extinguishers, and understand how and where to report a fire.

 Field Safety Training (Survival School)

 The U.S. Antarctic Program continually strives to improve safety.
-Part of this effort consists of field safety training, which has several objectives:
+Part of this effort consists of field safety training, which includes a variety of specialized courses with the following objectives: